ava-cms/ava/docs/performance.md

 - **Homepage:** Array backends are instant because they use the "Recent Cache" optimization.
 SQLite is slightly slower as it must query the database.
 - **Counts:** SQLite is the clear winner for counting items (e.g. `{{ count('post') }}`).
+- **Single Item:** SQLite is extremely fast (~1ms) for looking up a post by slug, whereas Array backends must load the lookup table into memory.
 - **Deep Archives:** Array + igbinary remains faster than SQLite even at 100k posts, *provided you have enough RAM* to load the 54MB index.
 - **Memory:** SQLite wins on memory.
 It stays at ~2MB usage, while Array backends load the full index size into RAM.